 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this post about the Korean kimchi refrigerator.

 When I first moved to South Korea, I experienced a few culture shocks when it came to the home ‘lifestyle.’
 Certain things I thought were the same in every country were different.
-For example, many people in Korea do not own dishwashers or driers for clothes.
+For example, many people in Korea do not own dishwashers or dryers for clothes.
 Another example includes the ‘wet style’ bathroom in my Daejeon apartment compared to the separate shower area I grew up using in the United States.
-Finally, I found myself immediately surprised by the fact that many of my friends as well as my in-laws had another refrigerator in their kitchens used solely for storing kimchi.
+Finally, I found myself immediately surprised by the fact that many of my friends, as well as my in-laws, had another refrigerator in their kitchens used solely for storing kimchi.